chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_aws_verify.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-To verify that failover is working, stop |keepalived| on the primary machine.
+To verify that failover is working, stop |keepalived| on the primary server.

 #.
 To watch the failover occur as it happens, run the following command in terminal windows on both the primary and secondary backend servers prior to stopping |keepalived|: